jperovic/exploring-fileutility/README.md

 $thumb = $imageProcessor->scale($file, 'alias1', 120, 0, false, true);
 ```

-The last argument `true` means `keepOriginal`.
+The last argument `true` means `keepSourceFile`.
-Since you are creating multiple images out the single one (`$file` variable) it is essential to set this to `true` in order to keep original file intact.
+Since you are creating multiple images out the single one (`$file` variable) it is essential to set this to `true` in order to keep file source intact.

 6. Scale the image by it's larger edge (e.g. width for landscape images)